 Ever had the worry that when you connect to a database to send some data to it, that some eavesdropper on the network might just be waiting to catch all your passwords (Oracle sends passwords in plain text – by default – go figure) and sensitive data like Credit Card numbers and security codes, bank account details etc?

-You have two options, you can ask SQL*Net to encrypt the network traffic, but that then applies to everyone, or you can set up your own system whereby you can tunnel your SQL*Net traffic over an SSH link.
+For users using prior editions of Toad, you have two options, you can ask SQL*Net to encrypt the network traffic, but that then applies to everyone, or you can set up your own system whereby you can tunnel your SQL*Net traffic over an SSH link.

 Assume the following: